top of page

 Replying confirms your number is active and can increase scam attempts.

-Delete and block
+Delete and Block

 Delete the message and block the sender immediately.